 When we realize the necessity of spending some time each day with God on a one-on-one basis, we will make it our highest priority.
 Students may think the daily schedule at Milo is so full that it doesn't allow time for personal devotions.
 Life in the adult world will be equally as busy.
 The secret is to develop the habit of making time to spend with God.
 Spiritual growth cannot be attained without it.

 Worship services at MAA are designed to be a time of praise, worship, and inspiration.
-Services include dormitory worship, Friday vespers, Sabbath School, church services, and additional meetings on Sabbath, as well as special weeks of spiritual emphasis.
+Services include dormitory worship, mid-week prayer meetings (ReCharge), Friday vespers, Sabbath School, church services, and additional meetings on Sabbath, as well as special weeks of spiritual emphasis.

 When on campus, village students are required to attend and participate in worship services.